 So, chess players, if they think that the game is going towards the drawn position, and offering a draw would not cost them much, then they offer a draw.

 This not only saves their time and energy but also helps to prepare for the next game.

 Why Do Grandmasters Draw So Much?

-Grandmasters can analyze the positions better than other players so if they notice that the game is heading towards a draw position, then they draw to save time and energy.
-Sometimes they also draw to play safe because of financial reasons.
+Grandmasters can analyze the positions better than other chess players.
+So if they notice that the game is heading towards a draw position, then they might draw or might be they are tired.

 And wait!
 Do you want some gift ideas for chess lovers?
 Then check out this article by me: 15 Best Funny Chess Gift Ideas That Will Make You Smile!